sretcher/z-test-turtles/README.md

  ## Do Not Reject Null Hypothesis 1.131899 > -1.644854
  ## p value: 0.8711615
  z_ci(x_bar,"less",.95,s,n)
- ## 53.33281      Inf
+ ## -Inf 57.61166

  ```
  Looking above, we do not have enough evidence to prove that the true mean value u is below 54 cm.
 Another way we can think about this is that there is not enoguh evidence to prove that u is not 54.
-Checking the one/two tailed confidence level, we do see that 54 is within the confidence interval which makes sense.
+Checking the one tailed confidence level, we do see that 54 is within the confidence interval which makes sense.

  That's it!
 I've included some more tests below if you're a curious one